Skip to main content

 The Association of College and University Educators (ACUE) is dedicated to student success through high-quality instruction.
 In partnership with higher education institutions, we offer the only nationally recognized Effective Teaching certification, endorsed by the American Council on Education (ACE), supported by a vibrant online community of practice focused on advancing teaching excellence.

 The University of Houston - Downtown is fortunate to be one of the select institutions invited to participate in a Carnegie Corporation of New York initiative through ACUE, the Association of College and University Educators.
-This grant funds a new cohort of UHD faculty for a Spring 2026 - Fall 2026 course in Effective Teaching Practices.
-CTLE is accepting applications through January 12, 2026.
-Effective Teaching Practices Schedule.
+As a part of this grant, a new cohort of 45 UHD faculty is currently participating in the ACUE course in Effective Teaching Practices.
+This nationally recognized certifcation is built from an expert-validated framework.

 Effective Teaching Practices